Farkhadov95/collection-hub/README.md

 https://collection-hub.vercel.app

-For a demo, a **"Promote me"** button was added to the footer, so the user can gain Admin rights and have full access to all features of the app.
+For demo only, a **"Promote me"** button was added to the footer, so the user can gain Admin rights and have full access to all features of the app.